Sammy-is-a-dude/WHSTechNotes/journal.md

 slop means slop and lore means the backstory for a character

 yes, give your child a time limit on their ipad, idiot.

+# December 16, 2024

+Yes so i can finally relax for once.